 Liquidambar.
 It smells balsamic, cinnamic, and styrax-like.

-A resin that smells surprisingly like lemon, pine, and pepper.
-It is bright and balsamic.
+A resin that smells of mushrooms, licorice, and earth.
+It is darker and stranger than frankincense.

 View All Resins And Balsams NotesThe sunshine of the fragrance world, these volatile oils provide the sparkling opening act that greets you the moment the mist hits the air.
 While they are fleeting by nature, their zesty, sour-sweet optimism is essential for lifting the heavier materials and preventing a perfume from feeling like a lead weight.